 These pathogens can infect humans in numerous ways — from causing the common cold to creating a host of respiratory issues.

 “Coronaviruses are zoonotic, meaning they are transmitted between animals and people,” WHO states.
 “Detailed investigations found that SARS-CoV was transmitted from civet cats to humans and MERS-CoV from dromedary camels to humans.
 Several known coronaviruses are circulating in animals that have not yet infected humans.

-As of March 29, 2020, the total number of confirmed cases worldwide has reached 720,000 with 142,000 of those cases in the US, according to Johns Hopkins University’s Center for Systems Science and Engineering.
+As of July 15, 2021, the total number of confirmed cases worldwide has reached 188 million with 33.9 million of those cases in the U.S., according to Johns Hopkins University’s Center for Systems Science and Engineering.

 How Can I Stay Safe amid Coronavirus?

 Health officials are urging people to practice numerous safe, healthy habits to prevent the spread of COVID-19.

 “Standard recommendations to prevent infection spread include regular hand washing, covering mouth and nose when coughing and sneezing, thoroughly cooking meat and eggs,” WHO states.
 “Avoid close contact with anyone showing symptoms of respiratory illness such as coughing and sneezing.

 Moreover, the CDC recently published a guide that contains numerous resources on how individuals can take action in preventing COVID-19 spread in communities.
 Physical distancing six feet away from other people is recommended, as is wearing a face covering and regular hand washing.